2025 Cambodian–Thai border crisis: Diplomatic and mediation efforts

-On 26 July, President Trump held a phone call with Phumtham and Manet to mediate the conflict, stating that both sides had agreed to a ceasefire while noting that sincerity from Cambodia would be required.
+There were reports of clashes at the Laos border as well; however, Laotian government denied being involved in the conflict.
+On 26 July, President Trump held a phone call with Phumtham and Manet to mediate the conflict, stating that both sides had agreed to a ceasefire.
 On 27 July, Phumtham expressed appreciation for the support from Trump and insisted on preferring bilateral dialogue with Cambodia without third-party intervention.
 U.S. secretary of state Marco Rubio confirmed that U.S. delegates were sent to Malaysia to observe peace negotiations.

 On 27 July, Malaysian Foreign Affairs Minister Mohamad Hasan confirmed that both Cambodian and Thai leaders would meet in Malaysia the next day for ceasefire negotiations mediated by Prime Minister Anwar.

 On 28 July, Thailand and Cambodia agreed to an unconditional ceasefire, scheduled to take effect at midnight.
 Talks in Putrajaya involved Phumtham, Foreign Affairs Minister Maris Sangiampongsa, and General Natthaphon Narkphanit meeting with Manet at 3 p.m.
 (UTC+8), with U.S. and Chinese envoys attending.
 Co-facilitators included U.S. ambassador to Malaysia Edgard Kagan and Chinese ambassador Ouyang Yujing.

 Following ceasefire accusations at the United Nations General Assembly in New York City, China hosted an informal meeting in Shanghai with Cambodian official Kung Phaok and Thai executive advisor Jullapong Nonsrichai, in which both sides reaffirmed their commitment to the ceasefire.

 The two countries agreed to continue discussions on border issues in Kuala Lumpur, Malaysia, in August.

 On 7 August, Manet announced Cambodia would officially nominate Trump for the 2025 Nobel Peace Prize for his role in restoring peace and stability along the border.
 That same day, a General Border Committee meeting in Kuala Lumpur resulted in a 13-point agreement, including cessation of hostilities, avoidance of military provocation, protection of civilians, and maintenance of bilateral communication.